metaeducation/ren-c/src/core/functionals/README.md

 ## Notes

-* The "details" array can be any length, but has an optimal size efficiency when it's just one value--because it fits in the series node.
+* The "details" array can be any length, but has an optimal size efficiency when it's just one value--because it fits in the Array's Stub.
 See the `Alloc_Singular()` routine for how this works.

 * Space for the "details" array in the ACTION! cell was made by eliminating